 Apply through QTAC for diploma and bachelor degree courses.

-If you are applying for any of the following courses, you will also need to submit a separate written application direct to JCU.
-Applications close on the 30th of September:
+If you are applying for any of the following courses you will also need to submit a separate written application direct to JCU.
+Applications close on 30 September.

 - Bachelor of Medicine/Bachelor of Surgery